n0tMysticz/ai_science_fair_proj/auto_start.md

 ## Auto-Start on Boot

-To configure the vision assistant to run automatically when your Raspberry Pi starts:
+To configure the script to run automatically when your Raspberry Pi starts:

 ### 1. Create the systemd service file
 ```bash